 1 – Lawrencetown Beach Provincial Park

 Lawrencetown Beach Provincial Park is the most well-known surf spot around Halifax and there’s a good reason for that, as the conditions are ideal for new surfers.
-You’ll find places to rent or purchase surf boards and gear, take individual or group lessons and from June until early September.
+You’ll find plenty of places to rent or purchase surf boards and gear.

-Check out East Coast Surf School at Lawrencetown Beach for surf lessons and equipment rentals 7 days a week!
+Check out East Coast Surf School at Lawrencetown Beach for surf lessons and equipment rentals!

 2 – Halifax’s surf community

 The local surf community has played a huge role in making surfing in Halifax as special and unique as it is.

 Thanks to organizations like the Surfing Association of Nova Scotia, and many local businesses, Halifax’s surf community continues to grow, welcome, support, encourage and foster a positive surfing environment.